-Billiard games are said to have originated in France in the 14th century.
-The word billiards may stem from the French word “billette,” referring to the mace stick used in the game, or the word “bille,” referring to the balls themselves.
-What is certain is that the game was popular among nobles by the 17th century.
+Billiards is believed to have originated in France in the 14th century.
+The word “billiards” may stem from the French word “billette,” referring to the mace stick used in the game, or the word “bille,” referring to the balls themselves.
+What is certain is that, by the 17th century, the game had become popular among nobles.
 Even King Louis XI of France owned a pool table.

 Billiards in the United States

-Billiards’ rise in the US is not only thanks to Dutch and French settlers but also due to a man named Michael Phelan.
-Phelan was an Irish immigrant who wrote the first American book on the game and helped devise rules and standards for the game.
-Following in his father’s footsteps, Phelan decided to operate poolrooms too.
+The article further details how the rise of billiards in the US is not only due to Dutch and French settlers but also to a man named Michael Phelan, an Irish immigrant who wrote the first American book on the game and helped to standardize the rules and standards for the game.
+Following in his father’s footsteps, Phelan decided to operate poolrooms, too.
 He managed a successful pool hall business and a pool table and equipment manufacturing company.
-Known as the Father of Billiards, Phelan was a great player.
+Also known as the Father of Billiards, Phelan was a great player.
 He won $15,000 in the first significant stake match held in the United States.

-There are two popular variations of billiards in the US.
+As for the game’s popularity today, there are two popular variations of billiards (or “pool” as it’s commonly known) in the US.
 The first is the 8-ball, which was invented in the early 1900s.
 In this game, 14 balls are divided equally between solid and striped balls.
 The 8-ball is centered on one side of the table and hit with a cue ball in a “break.”
-Afterward, depending on whether the ball was pocketed, players try to pocket a ball of their choice.
+After that, and depending on whether the ball was pocketed, players try to pocket a ball of their choice.
 They attempt to knock all balls before attempting to pocket the 8-ball to win.
-Pocketing the 8-ball too early is an automatic loss.
+Pocketing the 8-ball too early amounts to an automatic loss.

 Billiards in the United Kingdom

 Billiards in the UK has evolved to become snooker.
-Snooker was created by British Army officers in India during the 1800s.
-This variant is much more complex than American games and is played on a 12×6 foot table with 15 red balls and six more balls of a different color.
+British Army officers created Snooker in India during the 1800s.
+This variant is much more complex than American games and is played on a 12x6ft table with 15 red balls and six more balls of a different color.
 Each color has a different value of up to seven points.
 To score points, a red ball must be pocketed and followed by a colored ball.
 Once all the red balls are pocketed, players must pocket the remaining balls from the lowest to the highest number.
 Whoever has the most points is the winner.

 Billiards in France

-The French version of billiards, called carom, doesn’t include any pockets.
+The French version of billiards, called Carom, doesn’t include any pockets.
 Carom is played on a heated slate table.
 To win, players must strike the cue and hit the first yellow ball and then bounce it off of three walls to hit the second red ball.
-If you’re looking for a challenge, you’ll definitely enjoy carom.
-The game is considered one of the hardest variations of billiards.
+If you’re looking for a challenge, you’ll definitely enjoy Carom.
+The game is considered one of the most difficult variations of billiards.

 You would think that billiards became known as “pool” when bets began to be made on the game itself.
 The word “pool” technically refers to a collective bet.
-This is where people “pooled” their money in wagers to stand a chance to win a prize.
-In the past, these wagers were placed on activities like poker and horseracing.
-This is why a “poolroom” back in the day actually referred to a place to make bets during horse races.
+This is where people “pool” their money in wagers to stand a chance to win a prize.
+In the past, these wagers were placed on activities such as poker and horseracing.
+This is why, back in the day, a “poolroom” actually referred to as a place to make sports bets during horse races.

-Billiards was introduced to poolrooms not as another activity to bet on.
-The tables were there to occupy and entertain guests between races.
-They soon became synonymous with poolrooms, until the game itself was referred to as pool.
-Today a poolroom no longer refers to a betting house but a place where people play billiards.
-Unfortunately, when gambling practices started to be branded as immoral, billiards’ reputation fell with it.
+Billiards was introduced to poolrooms, not as another activity to bet on, but to occupy and entertain guests between races.
+They soon became synonymous with poolrooms until the game itself was referred to as pool.
+Today, a poolroom no longer refers to a betting house but a place where people play billiards.

-Our convenient app has the best variety of live dealer casino games and other exciting online casino games.
-Download the app today and register to make your bets or to play casino games wherever and whenever you want on your mobile devices.
+And if you like casino games, a BetMGM account will also grant you access to the best variety of live dealer casino games and other exciting online casino games.
+Register to make your bets or to play casino games wherever and whenever you want to on your mobile devices.